Path length: 2 miles

 Here are the stats on this event from Thomas Grazulis:

 Hit at 0800 local time.
-There were 10 injuries and 2 fatalities.
+There were ten injuries and two fatalities.
 The path length was 2 miles and the width 50 yards.
 Rating given: F2.

 Details from Grazulis: